jevogel/site/README.md

 # Enlight

-The new Enlight website - built with React & Gatsby
+The new Enlight website - built with React, Gatsby, and Firebase.

 ```
 git clone https://github.com/tryenlight/site.git